 - Requires a high level of support to structure learning and/or development of social skills

-Any child with the school named on their statement or Education, Health and Care Plan will automatically gain a place.
+Any child with the school named on their Education, Health and Care Plan will have been allocated a place.

 Decisions regarding naming the school are a matter for the local authority (WMDC) Special Educational Needs Assessment and Review Team (SENART) and admissions are coordinated by the team.